 Welcome to Mill Street Crepe Company.
 We are a licensed restaurant located in Almonte, Ontario.
-We are open seven days a week for lunch and offer gluten-free crepes!
+We are open seven days a week for lunch and Thursday, Friday & Saturday for dinner from 5pm.
+We offer gluten-free crepes!

 Read About Us In Porter Airlines Magazine!

 Read this great article about us in the Ottawa Citizen!